ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 ### Task 1C) Building a credential-stealing site

-Let's stop with the banking email theme, and have fun with Netflix instead.
+Let's stop with the financial theme, and have fun with Netflix instead.

 The website was missing from the phishing message in the first task.